ECB's Draghi urges euro zone to unite for economic reform

 Thirdly, Draghi said the euro zone should ask whether it had done enough to safeguard the possibility of using budgetary policy to counter the economic cycle, concluding: “I think not.”

-Many European countries realized only after the debt crisis exploded that their sovereign right to choose their own economic policy would be limited in the monetary union, Draghi said.
+Many European countries realised only after the debt crisis exploded that their sovereign right to choose their own economic policy would be limited in the monetary union, Draghi said.